zeeshanali/Online-Help/docs/Creating_new_lustre_fs_3_0.md

     ![Filesystem Name](md_Graphics/add_filesystem_step_1.png)

 1. If this file system is to utilize Hierarchical Storage Management, click the check-box **Enable HSM**.
 1. At step 2, Choose a management target (MGT).
-Intel® Manager for Lustre* software does not support an MGT larger than 10 gigabytes. *If a management target has been created previously*, the following options will be available.
+Integrated Manager for Lustre* software does not support an MGT larger than 10 gigabytes. *If a management target has been created previously*, the following options will be available.
 Use one of these options to select the MGT:
     - If the MGT is to be installed on an existing server in the file system, you can select the target to be used from the *Use existing MGT* drop-down list.
     - If a new MGT is to be created, click **Select Storage** to display a list of available servers and then click the server to be used.